ento/elm-doc/README.md

 elm-doc creates a build directory named `.elm-doc` at the root of the project.
 You may want to ignore it in your SCM config, or you can change its path with `--build-dir`.

-You can further point `--elm-path` at your existing installation of `elm` binary to avoid the overhead of installing Elm:

-    $ elm-doc . --output docs \
-        --elm-path ui/node_modules/.bin/elm

 `--validate` can check if you have all the necessary documentation in place: